XueXinping18/ids_706/README.md

 ```

 ![Fail to load image](./9.png)

+Reasoning: String and date functions extract domains and month buckets.
+Interpretation: All customers share example.com, and all seven orders occurred in Sept 2024.

 Notes / Pitfalls.

-instr(email,'@') returns 0 if not found → substr(..., 1); consider validating emails.
+* instr(email,'@') returns 0 if not found → substr(..., 1); consider validating emails.

-strftime expects text dates in ISO-8601; mixed formats will miscount.
+* strftime expects text dates in ISO-8601; mixed formats will miscount.

 ---